 Second, the name LOLO, LoLo is a family nickname given to me by my dear nieces and nephews many moons ago when they couldn't pronounce my name Lauren.
 One nephew said Auntie Yellow and Yellow turned into LoLo.
 This name traveled with me into many different places and cultures.
 LoLo means something different each place I connect.
-In fact, LoLo in Hawai'ian means crazy which always starts conversations with a laugh when I introduce myself there.
-In other cultures, it aligns with enlightenment.
 For me, the nickname LoLo is genuine and transparent.
 When someone calls me by my nickname I feel only LOVE.

 Which leads me to my story; one that is intertwined with many other stories I have collected along the way and has created a beautiful recipe of unconditional love, science and a dash of adventure.
 The knowledge that I have gathered over the years, the experiments with truths and the science I researched and applied to my daily practice of LIVING healed me.
 The combination of daily meditation, natural body movement and a diet that was exactly right for me bettered my own personal health in Body, Mind, and Spirit.
 In sharing me, and the tools I use daily to heal and nurture myself, I AM leading others to heal themselves.